Eczbek/xieite/docs/macros/REPEAT.md

 <br/>

 Repeats an expression literally.
-Used in `XIEITE_MATRIX`.
+Maximum count is 2047.

 <br/><br/>